eggjs/egg-scripts/README.md

 - `npm stop`
 - `npm run reload`

-**Note:** `egg-scripts` is not recommended to install global, you should install and use it as npm scripts.
+**Note:** `egg-scriptsx` is not recommended to install global, you should install and use it as npm scripts.

 ## Command